-- Statement balance: For the first step, you need to set the statement balance, which is the base of the interest calculation.
+Statement balance: For the first step, you need to set the statement balance, which is the base of the interest calculation.
 Note that credit card issuers apply the interest rate on your average daily balance during the current billing cycle to compute the accrued interest.
 After they add up previous balances, the transactions you made during the current billing cycle, and the related accrued interest and fees, they obtain the total statement balance.
-If you would like to get more insight, you might want to check out our average daily balance calculator, where we give you more details on this subject.

-- APR: The Annual Percentage Rate provided by the credit card issuer.
-If multiple APRs apply on your balance, you may check the real APR with our credit card APR calculator.
+APR: The annual percentage rate provided by the credit card issuer.
+If multiple APRs apply to your balance, you may check the real APR with our credit card APR calculator.

-- Interest capitalization frequency (in advanced mode): Most credit card issuer apply daily capitalization (360 or 365 times per year), which means that interest is calculated and added onto your balance on each day.
+Interest capitalization frequency (in advanced mode): Most credit card issuers apply daily capitalization (360 or 365 times per year), which means that interest is calculated and added to your balance on each day.
 To get more insight into the mechanism behind this process, you may check out our compounding interest calculator.

-- Monthly fixed payment: Here you can set the actual or hypothetical payment amount that you would like to compare with the case of paying only the required monthly minimum.
-Optionally you can leave it to zero to avoid comparison and for analyzing the monthly payments exclusively.
+Monthly fixed payment: Here, you can set the actual or hypothetical payment amount that you would like to compare with the case of paying only the required monthly minimum.
+Optionally, you can leave it to zero to avoid comparison and to analyze the monthly payments exclusively.

-In the result section, you can read the main details of payments with minimum payment and fixed payment.
+In the result section, you can read the main details of payments with minimum payments and fixed payments.
 You can also learn how much interest you can save if you pay a higher fixed amount than the monthly minimum.

 In the dynamic chart, you can follow the balances of both scenarios - paying the required minimum and making a fixed payment.

-You can check in the table of payment schedules the opening and closing balances at a given due date with the exact amount of monthly payments and its allocation between principal and interest.
+You can check in the table of payment schedules the opening and closing balances at a given due date with the exact amount of monthly payments and the allocation between principal and interest.